Subscribe and receive our travel inspirations and practical advice twice a month.

 ===============================

-Starting your trip to the Philippines with some basics of Tagalog is a real asset to immerse yourself in the local culture and connect with the locals.
+Starting your tailor-made trip to the Philippines with some Tagalog vocabulary is a real asset for cultural immersion and forging connections with local people.

-For your stay in the Philippines, it's helpful to have a glossary of useful travel words.
-The country's ethnic diversity is immense: over 170 languages are spoken!
-The official language is Tagalog (or Filipino, in its standardized form), which serves as the basis for communication in Manila and central regions.
-English, also an official language, is widely understood in major cities, in the tourism and professional sectors.
-However, in the provinces or on certain islands, Cebuano, Hiligaynon, Ilocano or Waray may dominate, with sometimes very different vocabularies.
-A simple word like "eat" will vary by region: "kain" in Tagalog, "kaon" in Cebuano, "kakan" in Bikol.
+For your stay in the country, it is helpful to have a lexicon of useful travel words.
+The country's ethnic diversity is immense: more than 170 languages are spoken!
+The official language is Tagalog (or Filipino, its standardized version), which serves as the basis for communication in Manila and the center of the country.
+English, also an official language, is widely understood in major cities, the tourism sector, and professional settings.
+However, in the provinces or on certain islands (like Cebu or those in the Visayas), Cebuano, Hiligaynon, Ilocano, or Waray may dominate, with sometimes very different vocabularies.
+A simple word like "to eat" will vary depending on the region: "kain" in Tagalog, "kaon" in Cebuano, or "kakan" in Bikolano, though less commonly used today

-After 300 years of Spanish colonization, many Spanish-origin words are found in the Tagalog lexicon: "kamusta" (from "¿cómo está?"), "mesa" (table), "kutsara" (spoon), or "bintana" (window).
-This influence is also felt in first names, place names and some days of the week.
+After 300 years of Spanish colonization, many words of Spanish origin are found in the Tagalog lexicon: "kamusta" (from ¿cómo está?), "mesa" (table), "kutsara" (spoon), or "bintana" (window).
+This influence is also evident in first names, place names, and certain days of the week.

-The phenomenon of "Taglish" (mix of Tagalog and English) is also widespread, making communication easier for travelers.
-A simple "Yes po!" (yes, respectfully) fits well both in English and Tagalog.
+The phenomenon of "Taglish" (a blend of Tagalog and English) is also omnipresent, which simplifies communication for travelers.
+A simple "Yes po!" (yes, with respect) works well in both English and Tagalog.

-The use of the respect markers "po" or "opo" is central: they are systematically used towards elders, strangers, or people in authority.
-This suffix, added at the end of a sentence (for example "Salamat po" for "thank you"), transforms a common phrase into a highly appreciated sign of courtesy.
-To greet politely: "Magandang umaga po."
-(Good morning).
+The use of the respect marker "po" or "opo" is important: these are systematically used toward elders, strangers, or people in positions of authority.
+They are usually added to the end of a sentence (e.g., "Salamat po" for "thank you"), transforms a basic phrase into a highly appreciated mark of courtesy.
+To greet politely: "Magandang umaga po." ("Good morning.").

-Conversely, using the informal "you" and omitting "po" can be reserved for intimate or friendly settings.
-Filipinos greatly appreciate when a foreigner makes the effort to use these respect markers.
+Conversely, informal address and omitting "po" are generally reserved for intimate or friendly settings.
+Filipinos greatly appreciate it when a foreigner makes the effort to use these marks of respect.

 Nonverbal communication plays an important role:

-Depending on your itinerary, you will likely hear:
+Depending on your itinerary, you will likely hear different dialects:

 | ENGLISH | TAGALOG |